baptistecherif/portfolio/README.md

 npm run dev
 ```

-Don't forget that if you depoloy it as i did on github.io
+Don't forget that if you deploy it as i did on github.io
-rename in your *JSON packages* in *names* the thing by your repo last name for example *portfolio* in my case
+rename in your *package-lock.json* and *package.json* in *names* field the thing by your repo last name for example *portfolio* in my case.
-Add these two lines in *scripts* in *package.json* :

 ```txt
 "predeploy": "npm run build",
 "deploy": "gh-pages -d dist",